diligentlystereotypedinvestment/numbersense/CONTRIBUTING.md

 - bigger polynomial multiplication

-- add some calculus stuff to the function class like derivatives and integrals
+- add some calculus stuff to the function class like ~~derivatives~~ and integrals

+    Integrals - may need to rework fraction class and Function's coef array to make reverse power rule work well

 ~~- fracOperations negative signs should be in front of the fraction, but also continue to work with the other operations~~